Ragwort Facts

 ragwort"

-The Weeds Act 1959 has been subsequently amended by the Ragwort Control Act 2003. but this has no real effect on the information given on this page.
+The Weeds Act has been subsequently amended by the Ragwort Control Act 2003. but this has no real effect on the legal information given on this page since it only provides for some guidance to be created.